Topic model: Algorithms

+Applications of topic models

-Topic models for quantitative biomedicine
+To quantitative biomedicine

 Topic models are being used also in other contexts.
 For examples uses of topic models in biology and bioinformatics research emerged.
 Recently topic models has been used to extract information from dataset of cancers' genomic samples.

 In this case topics are biological latent variables to be inferred.

+To analysis of music and creativity

+Topic models can be used for analysis of continuous signals like music.
+For instance, they were used to quantify how musical styles change in time, and identify the influence of specific artists on later music creation.